thindil/steamsky/bin/doc/MODDING.md

 - Target: Optional parameter, ignored for Discover type, exact target for goal, depends on type of goal.
 Possible values: for Reputation and Visit, bases owners names: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
-For Destroy, any enemy ship index (from *ships* directory).
+For Destroy, any enemy ship index (from *ships* directory) or owners names: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
 For Craft, recipe index (from *recipes* directory).
 For Mission, missions types:
   Deliver for deliver item to bases, Destroy for destroy enemy ship, Patrol for patrol missions, Explore for explore missions, Passenger for transport